Cool Facts About Snowflakes

 Snow crystals are formed when water vapor freezes, which all happens in the clouds.

-Snowflakes are also formed in the clouds, this happens when water droplets freeze and become ice particles.
+Snowflakes are also formed in the clouds, this happens when water droplets freeze and become ice crystals.

-Water vapor in the cloud assembles on the ice particle, causing it to stretch into a basic hexagonal prism and then shoot branches to create a more difficult and complex shape.
+Water vapor in the cloud assembles on this crystalized bit of ice, causing it to stretch into a basic hexagonal prism and then shoot branches to create a more difficult and complex shape.

 Once this has happened, snowflakes then change even more to make them unique.